Winners and Losers from Week 4 of College Football

 Sumlin still hasn't figured out how to utilize quarterback Khalil Tate in his scheme, as Tate had just nine completions for 152 yards this week.
 Amazingly, he has only 32 yards on the ground this season.
 But running back J.J.
 Taylor exploded for 284 yards and two touchdowns as the team finished with 442 rushing yards in the 35-14 win over Oregon State.

 The Seminoles looked more like a quality team in the 37-17 victory over Northern Illinois, as quarterback Deondre Francois exploded for 352 yards passing and two TDs.
 The Huskies had only six yards rushing, and most of their points were set up by three FSU lost fumbles.

 It was a needed win for a program that has had terrible press in Taggart's first season.

 Loser: Virginia Tech Drops Stunner to Old Dominion

-If it weren't surprising enough to see the 0-3 Old Dominion Monarchs win by two touchdowns against No. 13 Virginia Tech, the numbers are even more revealing of how thoroughly they outplayed the Hokies.
+If it weren't surprising enough to see the 0-3 Old Dominion Monarchs win 49-35 against No. 13 Virginia Tech, the numbers are even more revealing of how thoroughly they outplayed the Hokies.